 Master Sergeant Roque Rodriguez-Urena joined the United States Air Force in October 1983 and served his entire career as a medic.
 He was stationed at bases around the world, including: Japan; Omaha; Nebraska; England; and Altus, Oklahoma.

-In 1991, Master Sergeant Rodriguez-Urena deployed to Germany in support of the Persian Gulf War and was stationed at an Air Force-operated medical facility, taking care of wounded patients during the Kuwait invasion.
+In 1991, Rodriguez-Urena deployed to Germany in support of the Persian Gulf War and was stationed at an Air Force-operated medical facility, taking care of wounded patients during the Kuwait invasion.
 He later deployed to Iraq from August 2004 - February 2005 as a shift leader in the Emergency Room at the 332nd Expeditionary Medical Group, where he treated thousands of U.S. Soldiers, civilians, Iraqi nationals and insurgents.

-After 25 years of service, Master Sergeant Rodriguez-Urena retired in 2008 and moved to Summerville, South Carolina.
-He and his wife, Marlene, have enjoyed 30 years of marriage and have a daughter, Alyssa.
+After 25 years of service, Rodriguez-Urena retired in 2008 and moved to Summerville, South Carolina.
+He and his wife, Marlene, have enjoyed 33 years of marriage and have a daughter, Alyssa.

 Rodriguez-Urena completed a two-year program at a local community college as a Computer Network Technician.
 He keeps himself physically and mentally busy by staying active and participating in numerous sports, including mountain biking, tennis and running.
 Rodriguez-Urena continues to officiate USVA and NCAA Women's Volleyball and he rode in the Bush Institute’s W100K in 2013 and in 2014.